- 1. Use Google Search

 - Related searches and a lot more useful information

-You can click on any idea to drill down more and see which pages are currently ranking in Google for that topic, which keywords are used and other information.
+You can click on any idea to drill down more and see which pages are currently ranking in Google for that topic, which keywords are used, and other information.

-4. Answer the Public
+6. Use Answer the Public

 Another popular tool for researching content topic ideas is Answer the Public.

-Answer the Public does not have all the functionality of SEMRUSH (SEMRUSH is a full digital marketing platform) but it does a good job for content marketing research.
+Answer The Public does not have all the functionality of Semrush (Semrush is a full digital marketing platform), but it does a good job for content marketing research.

 When you search for a topic, results are grouped into: